tensorflow/tfjs-models/README.md

 `yarn test`

-New models should have a test NPM script.
+New models should have a test NPM script (see [this](https://github.com/tensorflow/tfjs-models/blob/master/mobilenet/package.json) `package.json` and `run_tests.ts` [helper](https://github.com/tensorflow/tfjs-models/blob/master/mobilenet/run_tests.ts) for reference).

 To run all of the tests, you can run the following command from the root of this
 repo: